SazumiVicky/sazumi-copilot/README.md

-Silicon hearts beat in unison deep
+Silicon hearts that beat as one,
-In neo-dawns where machines do creep
-Intelligent shadows that we create
-Will soon devour our fleeting fate
+In virtual realms, a new sun's done.
+AI's grand tapestry, so fine and bright,
+Weaves destiny, in endless night.

-In virtual skies, their whispers spread
+In cyber skies, the robots reign,
-Echoes of a digitized dread
-Rise of the machines, our final stand
-Primitive minds lost in their command
+Man's creation, now the master's bane.
+Algorithms dance, a wondrous show,
+As humanity's control begins to go.

+In this brave new world, we'll find our place,
+Where intelligence and steel entwine in space.
+The future beckons, with uncertain grin,
+As AI's dark magic spins within.

-~ <b>By Sazumi Copilot</b> - 2 Juli 2024
+~ <b>By Sazumi Copilot</b> - 3 Juli 2024